 A 'child' in law is anyone under 18 years of age and safeguarding children is everyone's business.

-The North Bristol NHS Trust is committed to ensuring the safety and the wellbeing of all Children and Young People by;
+We are committed to ensuring the safety and the wellbeing of all Children and Young People by;

 - Ensuring our staff are safe to work with children and young people by carrying out Criminal Records Bureau checks in line with statutory requirement.

 - Having single and multi-agency policies and procedures that are up to date and accessible; these include a Safeguarding policy, a policy for children who do not attend their appointments, a flagging system for children about whom there are concerns and supervision for staff who hold a child protection caseload.

 - Delivering a comprehensive programme of safeguarding training at all levels, across the organisation to all Staff.

 We have key staff in place to lead the safeguarding agenda:

 - Board and Operational Lead for Safeguarding: Sue Jones, Director of Nursing

 - Named Doctors: Dr Adam Brown and Dr Richard Williams